 Features bench and ceiling microphones in addition to wireless and lapel microphones.
 The audio captured can be recorded to create an instant court record.
 The microphones also have echo cancellation technology.

 Equipped with three video cameras installed in strategic locations that offer ideal video capture of different courtroom perspectives (judge, advocate, and jury).
 The videos recorded by the cameras can be edited to create a complete and stylistic record.

 Two projection screens handle the presentation of evidentiary displays.
 Images are projected onto the screen by two video projectors attached to the ceiling.
-These projectors are equipped to handle an array of inputs including computers, DVD's, cable TV and document cameras.
+These projectors are equipped to handle an array of inputs including computers, DVDs and document cameras.